eliyaskidnae/paltech_assignement/readme.md

 ## Submit your answers

-To submit your completed assignment, **please fork this repository**, complete the tasks by November 30th, and then push your changes to your forked repository.
+To submit your completed assignment, **please fork this repository**, complete the tasks within a week (7 days), and then push your changes to your forked repository.
 Once done, send us the link to your forked repository to felix.schiegg@paltech.eu with the subject line "Assignment Submission - [Your Name]".
 Ensure your repository is public so we can review your work.